alaudet/hcsr04sensor/README.md

 To upgrade to version 0.6.x of RPi.GPIO which does not require elevated priviledges you can simply upgrade as follows;

+Note: On Rasbian Wheezy you still seem to have to run RPi.GPIO with sudo in version 6.
+It works without sudo in Rasbian Jessie which is the latest version of Raspbian.

 For Python 2